sambuckwild/Pandas-EDA-Case-Study/case_study_description.md

 #### Deliverable
 This afternoon your group will present your results to the class from the README in your Github repository.
 Your README markdown file should:
-  * Clearly state the goal of your project (what were you exploring?)
+  * Clearly state the goal of the case study (what were you exploring?)
   * Describe the data.
     * What features (columns) did you have to work with?
     * What features were you interested in?